“Education is simply the soul of a society as it passes from one generation to another.”

 What is the purpose of education?

-It’s easy to get caught up in the functional benefits of education—will this school help them get good grades?
+Currently in Britain, education is centred around “productivity”.
+We fixate on the most obvious material benefits of education: will this school help my child get good grades?
 Get into university?
 Land a good job?
-Guarantee their future earning power?
+Increase their future earning power?

 A better way to educate: